Brazil’s Bolsonaro under fire after vaccine deal allegations

 The Health Ministry signed a contract for 20 million Covaxin doses in February.
 However, the government hadn’t yet made any payments nor were any vaccines provided due to obstacles in the health regulator’s approval process.

-On Tuesday, the health minister announced the government will cancel the Covaxin contract.
+On Tuesday, the health ministry announced that the government is “temporarily suspending” the Covaxin contract.
 Comptroller-general Wagner Rosário said his office will evaluate the process by which it was signed.

 Even before the Miranda brothers’ testimony last week, federal prosecutors were already investigating possible irregularities in the contract, which committed the Health Ministry to pay $320 million — at a cost of $15 per vaccine dose, the most expensive of all vaccines Brazil purchased — to Bharat Biotech’s representative in Brazil, according to a document sent to the AP by the prosecutor-general’s press office.

-Note: This story has been corrected to show that the health ministry is suspending the Covaxin contract rather than canceling it.